karurb92/ldam_str_bn/README.md

 * Training

-  * Decreasing the loss
+  >  Decreasing the loss

+  show kind of line graph of loss changes

+  > Changing Epoch/batch size

+  > Imbalanced data vs Balanced data

 * Test

-  * Correct prediction with the wrong labels
+  > Correct prediction with the wrong labels
-  * Changing Epoch/batch size
-  * Imbalanced data vs Balanced data

-* Assessment
+  show wrong label data sample and show the output of it.

+  >  Test with real data?

 ### References